cryptogogue/vol-node-cpp/docs/mining-node-setup-guide.md

 ./ops/make-keys.sh
 ```

 The keys will be placed ./ops/volume-volition/keys.
+After running the script, you should have two sets of pen files there: one for mining and one for mining node control.

 ### Run the Mining Node